 You can recognize sound data recorded by the user and send the result as text.
-The result text can, for example, be displayed on the screen.
+The text can, for example, be displayed on the screen.

 You can synthesize text into sound data as utterances and play it.
 You can also control the playback by pausing, resuming, and stopping it, as needed.

-You can record voice and give responses for the recognized voice commands.
+You can record voice and give responses to the recognized voice commands.
 You can register general and system voice commands such as “power on”, “power off”, “music play”, “music stop”, and so on.
 In addition, you can start and stop voice recording.

 - Tizen 4.0 and Higher